Dedzsinator/Kaleidoplan/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## MongoDB Setup

+This application uses MongoDB for data storage.
+Follow these steps to set up MongoDB:

+1. Install MongoDB locally or use a MongoDB Atlas cluster

+2. Configure your MongoDB connection in the `.env` file:

 ## setup on RPI

 ```bash